Catalina Guirado: Personal life

 Guirado married i-94 band member Matt Cheadle in August 2007 in an inn in Cookham Dean, Berkshire.
 Guirado is sometimes referred to as Catalina Guirado-Cheadle, however she is commonly referred to by her maiden name.
 Her marriage was publicised by OK! magazine.

-Guirado's father died in July 2010 after losing a battle to lung cancer.
+Guirado's father died in July 2010 from lung cancer.
 Guirado expressed how she wanted to embed him into art history.

-Guirado frequently updates her fashion and lifestyle blog, Cat-Talk.
-This blog spans far before her website and was frequently featured as a talk section on magazines.

-Guirado is also an experienced horsewoman and has a horse named Grace-Kelly.
+Guirado has a fashion and lifestyle blog, Cat-Talk.
+Guirado is also a horsewoman and has a horse named Grace-Kelly.